Fios-Quest/YouTube-Scripts/src/fun/rust-is-hard.md

 But, what if you're struggling with it right now

-Or what if you know someone who is
+Or if you know someone who is

 How can we get them over the hump